 The fav of phishers everywhere.
 An email from a familiar-looking address asks you to click on a link to update payment details, pay an outstanding invoice, or even receive a refund or free gift.

-Unfortunately large numbers of people have been tricked this year by fake COVID-19 messages from company leaders, attachments of remote work policies or even updates from the U.S. Centers for Disease Control and Prevention.
+Since 2020, large numbers of people have been tricked by fake COVID-19 messages from company leaders, attachments of remote work policies or even updates from the U.S. Centers for Disease Control and Prevention.

 Hustles that never go out of style: